White House warns debt default could wipe out 8 million jobs, plunge stock market - KTVZ

 The White House economists say the worst-case scenario is a “protracted” default that wipes out 8.3 million jobs, plunges GDP by 6.1 percentage points and sends the stock market crashing nearly in half.
 The unemployment rate, in that situation, would spike by five percentage points.

+A White House spokesperson said the protracted default scenario envisions a three-month long impasse.

-That estimate is similar to one by Moody’s Analytics, which warned in March that a lengthy default could cost more than 7 million jobs.
+The White House projections are similar to ones made by Moody’s Analytics, which warned in March that a lengthy default could cost more than 7 million jobs.

 The-CNN-Wire